unicorn-bi/Unicorn-Hybrid-Black-Windows-APIs/c-api/unicorn-c-api-reference.md

 #### Get Channel Index
 int UNICORN_GetChannelIndex(UNICORN_HANDLE hDevice, const char *name, uint32_t *channelIndex)

-Determines the index of the requested channel within an acquired scan.
+Determines the index of the requested channel within an acquired scan.<br/>
-Uses the currently set UNICORN_AMPLIFIER_CONFIGURATION to get the index of the requested channel within an acquired scan.
+Uses the currently set UNICORN_AMPLIFIER_CONFIGURATION to get the index of the requested channel within an acquired scan.<br/>

 The default names are:
 - EEG 1|2|3|4|5|6|7|8